dimitrisraptis96/react-on-steroids-boilerplate/README.md

-# CRA on steroids
+# 🏋️‍♂️ CRA on steroids

 My own version of React boilerplate project to help you start building your dream application

 ## Usage

-Clone this repo and start hustling
+Fork this repo and start hustling

 ## Support

-- Styled-Components
+💅 Styled-Components
-- Rebass
+⚫️ Rebass
-- React router
+🚦 React router
-- Theming
+👨‍🎨 Theming
-- Dark/Light mode
+🌕 Dark/Light mode

 ## Roadmap